Critikid Logo

 Advertisers are very aware of this fallacy and often write things like “Natural Choice” on the packaging.
 Because there is no clear definition of “natural”, this can mean anything.
 Consumers should not be afraid of ingredients that sound “unnatural” and should not be swayed to buy something just because the word “natural” is on the packaging.
 The appeal to nature fallacy can be dangerous if people choose less effective but more “natural” treatment options for illnesses.

-One of the reasons we commit the appeal to nature fallacy because it is a way of simplifying decision-making.
+One of the reasons we commit the appeal to nature fallacy is because it is a way of simplifying decision-making.
 However, we should consider all the information available when choosing foods, treatments, etc. and not jump to conclusions based on how “natural” something seems.

 Back to the Logical Fallacy Handbook